← Home

 Area Before After

-Recovery authentication None PIN + PBKDF2 (1M iterations)
+Recovery authentication None PIN or passphrase + PBKDF2 (1M iterations)

 Mnemonic at rest Keychain only SE-encrypted + Keychain